AdamHadouTemsamani/Spring2025/Internet of Things/W5/Lecture.md

 > * Eavesdropping: Lack of integrity checks between network and application servers.
 > * ACK spoofing: Attackers can disrupt device communication.

+***Security measures:***

+- Three distinct 128-bit AES keys:
+    - The application key AppKey is only known by the device and by the application.
+When a device joins the network (this is called a join or activation)
+    - an application session key AppSKey and;
+    - a network session key NwkSKey are generated.

+    The NwkSKey is shared with the network, while the AppSKey is kept private.

+This is how we protect the data in transit.

 #### LoRaWAN Performance & Limitations
 * Coverage: Up to 15 km in rural areas, 2–5 km in urban environments.
 * Interference: Affected by other LPWAN technologies like Sigfox, NB-IoT.